Fimmvörðuháls – The fiery pass across Eyjafjallajökull

 With the extremely unpredictable weather in Iceland, it can be a bit complicated to plan a specific day and necessary hut reservations for the Fimmvörðuháls route.
 It’s notoriously fickle on Fimmvörðuháls, and the track can become rather impassable in bad weather.

 When a massive fog or a giant dalalæða settles down, it’s easy to become disoriented on the high plateaus and snowfield-covered upper parts of the track.
-If there are nasty winds funneling through the gorges and raging snowstorms howling around the top of the glacier, it is definitely no fun to go on this hike.
+If there are nasty winds funneling through the gorges and raging snowstorms howling around the top of the glacier, it is definitely no fun to do this hike.

-Here’s my experience of both walks.
+Here’s my experience of the Fimmvörðuháls hike in Thórsmörk on both sides.

-Walking up to Fimmvörðuháls from Skógar.
+Walking up to Fimmvörðuháls from Skógar, the gateway to Eyjafjallajökull from the south.

 Skógar-Fimmvörðuháls-Thórsmörk